M. 23 Jan 1854 in St. Paul, Minnesota

 Emigrated: about 1848

 Francis Labree was born as François La Brie on January 15, 1828 in St-Joseph de la Pointe-Lévy, Quebec.
-His parents were Joseph Migneau dit La Brie and Marie-Charlotte Dubois, and he was one of about ten children.
+His parents were Joseph Migneau dit La Brie and Marie-Charlotte Dubois, and he was one of eleven children.
 Little is known of Francis' early years, but his education must have been minimal because he was illiterate.

 Francis moved to St. Paul in what is now Minnesota in around 1848.
 He had several brothers and sisters who also migrated to the U.S. around the same time or later.
 One sister named Adeline married in St. Paul in 1853, then moved to Yreka, California, raising a large family there.
 Around 1853, Francis met a young woman from Ireland named Eliza Furlong.
 They were married in St. Paul on January 23, 1854.
 The marriage was witnessed by Francis' brother Jean-Baptiste.